 Applicants must have a Grade 12 high school diploma (by Alberta standards) or equivalent.
 If an applicant received education outside of Canada, an International Qualifications Assessment Certificate is required.

-Good moral character is fundamental.
+Good ethical character is fundamental.
 Applicants cannot have been involved in any criminal activity (detected or undetected) within the three-year period before the date of application to the EPS.
 If a criminal record exists, the applicant must obtain a pardon before the application will be considered.
 An application will not be accepted if there is an outstanding criminal prosecution against the applicant.

 Excellent health is a requirement.
 Applicants should take the medical requirements self- assessment to see if they qualify in this area.